cliffordx/MVLopez-FULL-CASES/2022/CASE DIGESTS/Quiogue_Jr._v._Quiogue.md

 Therefore, considering the evidence presented and the legal principles governing psychological incapacity, Maribel's petition for the declaration of nullity of her marriage with Antonio should be granted based on Antonio's psychological incapacity, meeting the criteria of gravity, antecedence, and incurability.

+** Cases cited in this case:**

+- Tan-Andal v.
+Andal, G.R.
+No. 196359, May 11, 2021.
+- Republic v.
+Molina, 335 Phil.
+664, 691 (1997).
+- Santos v.
+CA, 310 Phil.
+21, 40 (1995).
+- Marcos v.
+Marcos, 397 Phil.
+840, 845-846 (2000).

+> **NOTE:** This case digest was digested personally by Clifford Enoc.
+You may freely SHARE or DISTRIBUTE without my permission as long as there is no monetary value or sold to `low-hanging fruit` learners, or those `DAWLIMS,` — dawat limpyo ba. #BarniJLo2024 #[[The Paksiteer Notes]]